AntoineGS/TeamsStatusV2/README.md

 This script makes use of three sensors that are created in Home Assistant up front:

-* `sensor.microsoft_teams_status`: displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows.
+* `sensor.teams_status`: displays that availability status of your Teams client based on the icon overlay in the taskbar on Windows.
-* `sensor.microsoft_teams_activity`: shows if you are in a call or not based on the App updates deamon, which is paused as soon as you join a call.
+* `sensor.teams_activity`: shows if you are in a call or not based on the App updates deamon, which is paused as soon as you join a call.
-* `sensor.microsoft_teams_camera_status`: shows if you have your webcam turned on or not during a call.
+* `sensor.teams_cam_status`: shows if you have your webcam turned on or not during a call.

 ## Important
 This solution is created to work with Home Assistant.